 SECTION 4.
-Submission of Low-Income Tenant Annual Income Certification for each low income unit and (ii) within fifteen (15) calendar days of a written request of the Agency (a) a copy of the annual income certifications, and the documentation the owner has received to support that certification, with respect to the number and/or percentage of low-income tenants and (b) the rent record for each low-income tenant in the percentage (not less than 20%) of low-income units in the project described in Exhibit A as specified by the Agency.
+Submission of Low-Income Tenant Annual Income Certification Documentation and Rent Records.
+The Owner agrees to submit (i) by February 15th of each calendar year on the form attached hereto as Exhibit C information on tenant income and rent for each low income unit and (ii) within fifteen (15) calendar days of a written request of the Agency (a) a copy of the annual income certifications, and the documentation the owner has received to support that certification, with respect to the number and/or percentage of low-income tenants and (b) the rent record for each lowincome tenant in the percentage (not less than 20%) of low-income units in the project described in Exhibit A as specified by the Agency.